wimag/ctf/nullcon/README.md

 The goal is to decrypt the flag `04b34e5af4a1f5260f6043b8b9abb4f8`

-\\
+### Solution

-After investigating `toofun` wee see that encryption process is basically excypting message with two 3-byte keys using `fun`.
+After investigating `toofun` wee see that it is encrypting message with two 3-byte keys using `fun`.
 So step 1 woulbe be to learn how to decrypt message encrypted with `fun`.
-It can be done in quite straightforward way, just reversing all actions 1 by 1:
+It can be done in quite straightforward way, by executing all the same actions in reverse:
 ```python